-Prior to the approval of any development or amendments to this Plan and/or the Town's Zoning By-law, it shall be established to the satisfaction of Council that:
+Prior to the approval of any development or amendments to this Plan and/or the Town's Zoning By-law, Council shall be satisfied that:

-- a) a given development has demonstrated that all necessary services are available to adequately accommodate the proposal. - b) Development with access to sanitary sewer service shall be required to connect and demonstrate adequate unreserved capacity in the service area.
-Development in close proximity to sanitary sewer service shall be encouraged to connect, where feasible, and where unreserved capacity is available.

-- c) Development shall demonstrate appropriate, safe access to the local and County road network capable of supporting the type and volume of vehicular traffic generated by the proposed development. - d) Development shall provide on-site storm water quantity and quality management and demonstrate no negative impact to approved drainage outlet(s). - e) Development shall be encouraged to incorporate best management practices and the utilization of low impact storm water management systems. - f) Development with limited lot frontage shall be required to demonstrate to the satisfaction of the Town how the subject site can be accessed without impact to abutting sensitive land uses.
-Minimum lot frontage requirements are more specifically outlined in the implementing Zoning By-law. - g) Development located to the rear of existing sensitive land uses shall be required to demonstrate a higher standard of separation and buffering through the site plan approval process. - h) Development shall be designed and oriented as to maximize buffering between it and sensitive lands uses to minimize or mitigate adverse impacts.
+- a) the proposed development has demonstrated that all necessary services are available to adequately accommodate the proposal; - b) development be required to connect to sanitary sewer services and demonstrate that adequate unreserved capacity is available.
+Development in close proximity to sanitary sewer service shall be encouraged to connect, where feasible, and where unreserved capacity is available; - c) development demonstrate appropriate, safe access to the local and County road network capable of supporting the type and volume of vehicular traffic generated by the proposed development; - d) development provide on-site storm water quantity and quality management and demonstrate no negative impact to approved drainage outlet(s); - e) development make best efforts to incorporate best management practices and the utilize low impact storm water management systems; - f) development with limited lot frontage be required to demonstrate to the satisfaction of the Town how the subject site can be accessed without impact to abutting sensitive land uses.
+Minimum lot frontage requirements are more specifically outlined in the implementing Zoning By-law; - g) development located to the rear of existing sensitive land uses be required to demonstrate a higher standard of separation and buffering through the site plan approval process; and h) development be designed and oriented as to maximize buffering between it and sensitive land uses to minimize or mitigate adverse effects as defined in Provincial Policy Statement and detailed in ERCA's Environmental Impact Assessment Guidelines.
+Generally, "adverse effect" can be summarized as impairment of the quality of the natural environment; injury or damage to property, plant, or animal life; harm or material discomfort to any person; an adverse effect on the health of any person; impairment of the safety of any person; rendering any property or plant or animal life unfit for human use; loss of enjoyment of normal use of property; and interference with normal conduct of business.